Bylaew/SmallPrograms/README.md

 # SmallPrograms
 Pointers/SymmetricalString.cpp: The program finds a symmetric fragment of the entered string.
+Example: sflkfqwerttrewqjlssf -> sflkfjlssf